 Before moving into a new home, you will need to pay the following:

 • Holding Deposit is equivalent to 1-week rent.
 This needs to be paid after the offer is accepted by the landlords.
-Note the following: This will normally be withdrawn from the first-month rent but will be forfeited if you provide wrong information or change your mind.
+Note the following: This will normally be withdrawn from the first-month rent but will be forfeited if you provide wrong information or change your mind during this process.

-• Deposit for long let tenancy equivalent to six weeks’ rent.
+• Deposit for long let tenancy equivalent to 5 / 6 weeks’ rent.
 Deposit for a short-let tenancy £700 or equivalent to one weeks’ rent (whichever is greater)

 • One-month rent

 You should before you rent a property find out if you prefer furnished or unfurnished.
 Despite some of the properties are displayed with a lot of nice furniture, the property may not necessarily come with the furniture.

 If you have your own furniture you may rather prefer them to be removed before you move in.
 It is therefore important to sort this out before any viewings.